boltdynamics/eks-app/Readme.md

 Run `make deploy-eks-app` to deploy,
 * A namespace for the application
 * A service account for the application
-    * The service account has the IAM role annotation set to the IRSA Role we create
+    * The service account has the IAM role annotation set to the IRSA Role we created earlier
 * A deployment of the application

 However, it is possible to run the app locally with `make run-eks-app` command.